thewhoo/dpdk-tcp-generator/README.md

 * Use `PORTMASK` to select ports on which to generate traffic (bit mask that selects interfaces bound to a DPDK-compatible driver in the order displayed in `dpdk-devbind --status`)
 * Use `USEC_TCP_GAP` to specify delay between opening new TCP connections (in microseconds).
 If the argument isn't supplied or has a value of 0, TCP connections will be opened with the maximum possible frequency.
+* Use `USEC_RUNTIME` to specify the total runtime of the generator (in microseconds).
+If no runtime limit is given, the generator will run until stopped.
 * All other configuration is specified in the configuration file.
 See `example.conf`.

 ### Notes